dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 However, there are those rare cases in which it actually becomes a problem.

 This is something I've encountered several times while working on an application for a client.
-For example: our team needed to add analytics and one of the events that was tracked were route changes.
+For example: our team needed to add analytics and one of the events tracked was route changes.
 We first made a service for publishing the analytics events.
 Then we had to connect to the Angular router and publish the events to the analytics service.
 Initially our naive solution was to inject both the Angular router and analytics service in the `AppComponent`, which is the bootstrap component for the application.